50+ Games To Play On Facetime With Kids (Free Printable) | fun video call games

-When you can’t meet up with loved ones, here are some fun games to play on Facetime with grandparents and friends.
+When you can’t meet up with loved ones, here are some fun activities and games to play on Facetime with grandparents and friends.

-Most of us are still getting our heads around the fact that we’re not going to be socializing how we’re used to socializing for quite some time.
+Most of us are still getting our heads around the fact that we’re not going to be socializing the way we’re used to socializing for quite some time.

 Explaining to our kids that they can’t see their friends and family has been tough.

 Right now, keeping everyone safe is all that matters so play-dates and family dinners are on hold for a while.